 Available for second-year students, this externships program allows student composers the chance to work with an external professional artistic company or with an individual professional artist, sometimes composing music for a production.
 This externship program (the first externship session took place at Joy of Motion Dancer Center during summer session 2007) provides valuable experience to students as well as secure important introductions to the vibrant Washington, D.C., arts scene.
 Because the forging of connections and networks is so crucial to sustaining a professional artistic career, the contacts which this externship provide may prove vitally important to establishing a composer's career.

 First and foremost, however, the M.M.
 Stage Music program is a professional music composition program with a theatrical/collaborative focus.
-Unlike the M.F.A. degree (not offered by the School of Music), the M.M. in Composition, Stage Music Emphasis is a professional degree which combines academic and performance-based coursework, allowing the student either to pursue a career involving collaborative music or to progress to doctoral study in music.
+Unlike the M.F.A. degree (not offered by the Departments of Music), the M.M. in Composition, Stage Music Emphasis is a professional degree which combines academic and performance-based coursework, allowing the student either to pursue a career involving collaborative music or to progress to doctoral study in music.
 As a result, a high priority is placed upon the continuing development of traditional compositional skills and knowledge of music theory and history through coursework and private composition study.
 It is our belief that composers must develop their technique and knowledge as deeply as possible to be best prepared for any artistic endeavor.
 This program combines a depth of training and academic rigor with extensive practical experience.
 To enlarge the scope of the program, M.M. in Stage Music Composition students also pursue coursework in one subsidiary area of interest: theater, dance, film, or media studies.

 Master of Music in Composition, Stage Music Emphasis Curriculum